fatalicustest/AFK-thinclient_inventory/README.md

 # AFK-thinclient_inventory
-Creates an inventory of thinclients and users based on citrix information.
+Creates an inventory of thin clients and users based on citrix information.